Benali Boudghène: Death

-Colonel Lotfi died in an unfair battle against french troops on March 27, 1960 two years before independence in a mountain in eastern Béchar.
+Colonel Lotfi died in battle against French troops on March 27, 1960, two years before independence in a mountain in eastern Béchar.

 Legacy

 He is considered a national hero in Algeria.

 The airport of Béchar, Boudghene Ben Ali Lotfi Airport was named after him.

 A movie was produced with the name of "Lotfi" narrating his story and struggle against French rule in Algeria.

 In Oran one of the biggest streets in the city has his name; a high school there is named after him.